filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

 # **GetTransactionByJournal**
 > TransactionSingle GetTransactionByJournal (int id)

-Get a single transaction, based on one of the underlying transaction journals.
+Get a single transaction, based on one of the underlying transaction journals (transaction splits).

-Get a single transaction by underlying journal.
+Get a single transaction by underlying journal (split).

 ### Example
 ```csharp